About Stitchdown Farm

-We grow nutrient dense flowers with our hands, horses, and tractor.
+We grow nutrient dense flowers and create floral designs for all occasions.

 Stitchdown Farm is owned and operated by Rita Champion and Andrew Plotsky.

 Rita runs the show around here.
 She is from Washougal, a tiny mill town outside of Portland, OR, where she grew up riding Snowflake the horse through her neighbors hay fields.
 She spent her free time in elementary school helping her Dad build the barn, fix the plumbing and change the oil in their vehicles.
 After high school in Portland and college in Seattle, she found farming to be nourishing, healing, purposeful and helpful to her and those she served as a farmer, and worked on vegetable operations around the PNW before starting Stitchdown on Vashon Island in 2012 with her new partner, Andrew.

 Andrew Plotsky is the #2 in command.
 He is the special projects lead at Stitchdown, and in addition to all the design & marketing work, he tends the perennial systems and livestock on the farm, and manages our branding & marketing department.
 He grew up in Washington, DC, where he was a third generation Washingtonian and none of his family members were politicians, thanks for asking.
 After college in upstate NY, he set off as a gainfully employed drifter and found his way to Vashon to work as a meatsmith, where he worked slaughtering, butchering and cooking animals for three years, until Rita came along.

 Food is our prime motivation for farming.
 We take great pleasure in eating 3 - 7 times a day, and take pride in our flower business making feasible the great privilege to grow much of our own food, living in the most beautiful place in the world, and participating in a productive community of farmers and craftspeople who are working towards a collectively prosperous central Vermont.

 We have furthermore come to the conclusion that flowers are food.
 Flowers feed us emotionally and aesthetically, filling our eyes and overflowing our senses.
 Also, you can literally eat most of them, and they are delicious.